Tension Remodeling Controls Topological Transitions in Epithelial Tissues: Vertex Model with tension remodeling

-With the model mechanics defined above, we now turn to describing the dynamics governing topological T1 transitions.
-To simulate a T1 transition, when a junction connected by two three-fold vertices becomes shorter than a threshold length $l_{T_1}$, one of the vertices is removed while the other is transformed into a 4-fold vertex, sustained by four shoulder junctions.
+With the model mechanics defined above, we now turn to describing the dynamics governing T1 topological transitions.
+To simulate a T1 transition, when a junction connected by two 3-fold vertices becomes shorter than a threshold length $l_{T_1}$, one of the vertices is removed while the other is transformed into a 4-fold vertex, sustained by four shoulder junctions.
 During this process, each shoulder junction gains one-fourth of the deleted junction tension, and conserve it until the 4-fold vertex is resolved~\cite{sknepnek2021generating}.
 The latter is motivated by experimental observations of Myosin-II accumulation around junctions proximal to 4-fold vertices \cite{curran2017myosin}.
-We then create a new junction of length $1.5l_{T_1}$, tension $\Lambda_\text{birth}\sim \Lambda_0+1.5\Gamma_al_{T_1}$, and attempt to resolve the 4-fold vertex in two different directions -- one along the original contracting junction (resulting in reversible T1) and the other orthogonal to it (leading to neighbor exchange).
-If the effective force between the vertices of the newly created junction is attractive, then the 4-fold is considered stable and the T1 transition is stalled.
-Otherwise, the 4-fold vertex resolves along the direction with the largest repulsive force~\cite{curran2017myosin, duclut2022active}, resulting in reversible or irreversible T1 transitions (see Supplemental Methods for details).
+We then create a new junction of length $l_{\text{birth}}=1.5l_{T_1}$, tension $\Lambda_\text{birth}\sim \Lambda_0+\Gamma_a l_{\text{birth}}$, and attempt to resolve the 4-fold vertex in two different directions -- one along the original contracting junction (resulting in reversible T1) and the other approximately orthogonal to it (leading to neighbor exchange), as experimentally observed \cite{classen2005hexagonal,curran2017myosin}.
+To decide the final resolution configuration we follow an approach previously introduced in Ref.~\cite{spencer2017vertex}.
+If the force between the vertices of the newly created junction is attractive, then the 4-fold is considered stable and the T1 transition is stalled.
+Otherwise, the 4-fold vertex resolves along the direction with the largest separation force~\cite{spencer2017vertex, curran2017myosin, duclut2022active}, resulting in reversible or irreversible T1 transitions (see Supplemental Material for details).
+As discussed later, the specific choice of T1 transition parameters, such as $\Lambda_\text{birth}$ and $l_\text{birth}$, as well as the choice of tension resetting rule does not influence our main conclusions on the formation and stability of 4-fold vertices.\\